THE CCP TEAM

 Wolverine ID Project Manager

 Megan is from Wisconsin and has worked in wildlife conservation for the past eight years.
-She came across the CCP several years ago and has loved being a small part of our work in carnivore conservation.
-Megan is currently based in Utah but remains involved with the CCP through remote volunteering and her position managing our wolverine identification database.
+She came across CCP several years ago and has loved being a small part of our work in carnivore conservation.
+Megan is currently based in Utah but remains involved with CCP through remote volunteering and her position managing our wolverine identification database.

 Mari MacLane